 This is a summary to help you get started; scroll down for the full recipe.

 First, decide which version to make, tofu or beefy.
 Next, decide on a cheesy element, whole-food cheesy sauce or store-bought vegan cheese.

 Gather up your ingredients and equipment.
-If you own an Instant Pot I recommend using it for this chili mac because it's so stinkin' easy!
+If you own an Instant Pot I recommend using it for this chili mac because it's soooo easy!
 Otherwise, locate a heavy-bottomed stock pot.